Ahamad-ai/CustomerSupportProject/README.md

 - `config/` - YAML config
 - `Data/` - Data files

+## Demo
+To see the outcome of the project, please refer to the demo video located at `demo/FlipkartSupportChatbot.mp4`.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.